CyberFlameGO/svnpython/Doc/c-api/buffer.rst

    Return 1 if *obj* supports the buffer interface otherwise 0.

-.. cfunction:: int PyObject_GetBuffer(PyObject *obj, Py_buffer *view, int flags)
+.. cfunction:: int PyObject_GetBuffer(PyObject *obj, PyObject *view, int flags)

       Export *obj* into a :ctype:`Py_buffer`, *view*.
 These arguments must never be *NULL*.
 The *flags* argument is a bit field indicating what kind of buffer the caller is prepared to deal with and therefore what kind of buffer the exporter is allowed to return.
-The buffer interface allows for complicated memory sharing possibilities, but some caller may not be able to handle all the complexity but may want to see if the exporter will let them take a simpler view to its memory.
+The buffer interface allows for complicated memory sharing possibilities, but some caller may not be able to handle all the complexibity but may want to see if the exporter will let them take a simpler view to its memory.

       Some exporters may not be able to share memory in every possible way and